Ekhomu scores season-high 25 in win for No. 14 FSU women

 After a first half in which both teams shot only 21% and were tied at 20, the Seminoles shot 51% in the second half and 7 of 14 from the arc - after going 0 for 10 from distance in the first two quarters - to outscore the Panthers by 25.

-Woolfolk shot 11 of 17 with five assists.
+Ekhomu shot 11 of 17 with five assists.
 Kiah Gillespie was only 4-of-15 shooting but finished with 10 points and 14 rebounds.
 Sammie Puisis added 12 points, all on 3-pointers.
+Nausia Woolfolk, averaging 15.1 points per game, has been dealing with an ankle she injured last Sunday against Miami, and did not start for the first time this season.
+She scored three points in 18 minutes off the bench.

 The Seminoles (18-4, 7-4 Atlantic Coast Conference) have beaten the Panthers in all seven meetings since Pitt joined the ACC in 2013-14.